Hong Kong Cantonese: History

 In 1949, the year that the People's Republic of China was established, Hong Kong saw a large influx of refugees from mainland China, prompting the Hong Kong Government to close its border.
 Illegal immigration from mainland China into Hong Kong nevertheless continued.
 During the 1950s, the Cantonese spoken in Hong Kong remained very similar to that in Canton, but the proportion of Cantonese speakers did not surpass 50% of the population in Hong Kong.

 Movement, communication and relations between Hong Kong and mainland China became very limited, and consequently the evolution of Cantonese in Hong Kong diverged from that of Guangzhou.
 In mainland China, the use of Mandarin as the official language and in education was enforced.
-In Hong Kong, Cantonese is the medium of instruction in schools, along with written English and written Chinese.
+In Hong Kong, Cantonese was the medium of instruction in schools, along with written English and written Chinese.
 As such, since the 1970s the percentage of Cantonese speakers in Hong Kong has risen to about 90%.